 So if notice was given on 1 July the earliest the ceremony could take place is on the 30 July the latest is the 30 June the following year.

 You must give notice at the registration office in the district where you live, you must have lived there for at least 9 days to register in that district.

 If you live in Torbay you can have an appointment at Cockington Court in Torquay or Paignton library.

-Appointments are available Monday to Friday at Cockington Court and on a Monday at Paignton Library.
+Appointments are available Monday to Friday at Cockington Court and on a Monday and Wednesday at Paignton Library.

 Giving notice costs £35 each.